 - New Jersey Supreme and Superior Courts, Appellate Division

 - Pennsylvania Supreme and Superior Courts

 Mr. Connell is Co-Chair of the firm’s Civil Rights Defense Group and member of the firm’s Employment Law Group.
-Since 1987, Mr. Connell more than 25 years of experience representing the Office of the Attorney General of New Jersey as Special Counsel to the New Jersey State Police and other State and county agencies, including the Department of Banking and Insurance and numerous County Prosecutor Offices.
+Since 1987, Mr. Connell has represented the Office of the Attorney General of New Jersey as Special Counsel to the New Jersey State Police and other state and county agencies, including the Department of Banking and Insurance and numerous County Prosecutor offices.
 In this role, he has provided defense representation in various matters involving claims of employment discrimination and civil rights violations under federal and state laws, and other tort matters.
 Mr. Connell was commended by the New Jersey State Police for his work defending the agency in a civil suit related to the fatal shooting of a suspect.
-Mr. Connell’s civil rights and employment practice also includes representation of management of Fortune 100 corporations to privately held companies in litigation matters involving the full range of employment issues, including age, gender and race discrimination, hostile work environment, sexual harassment, employment-at-will, wrongful discharge, privacy/confidentiality, whistle-blower, workplace and employment defamation and speech, §1983, and ERISA.
+Mr. Connell’s civil rights and employment practice also includes representation of management of Fortune 100 corporations and privately held companies in litigation matters involving myriad employment issues, including age, gender and race discrimination, hostile work environment, sexual harassment, employment-at-will, wrongful discharge, privacy/confidentiality, whistle-blower, workplace and employment defamation and speech, §1983, and ERISA.